luceroIO/luceroIO.github.io/README.md

 ChangePizzaSizes , layout now doesn't get calculated at every step of the loop, more detail on this around line 448.

+-moved PizzaDiv out of the loop, more detail on this around line 530.